2020-opportunity-hack/Team-04/README.md

     - Enter the details for the item and get to the next page where more details are asked.
 Make sure that the item code is not already present

+    - Enter integers for the fields since we're not using Double datatype for the model.
+Refactoring the code is a future scope.

     - The last screen is a summary screen where the user can verify and confirm all the details you have added

     - Clicking on the create button will push the item to the database.